 Learn more about guided Forest Therapy

-To learn more about Forest Therapy, please check out the slideshow below, created (unbeknownst to me until the big reveal) by my amazing, brilliant, and totally wonderful 8-year-old.
+To learn more about Forest Therapy, please check out the slideshow below, created (unbeknownst to me until the big reveal) by my amazing, brilliant, and totally wonderful child.

 If for some reason you’d rather read a bunch of words written by me, you can read my introduction to guided Forest Therapy here (but really, the slideshow though… ).